Harsha V. Dehejia: Earlier career

 Born and raised in Malabar Hill, South Mumbai, Dehejia received his medical doctorate from Bombay University, "with six gold medals", and then studied allergy and respiratory diseases at Cambridge University.
 He moved to Canada, where he began practicing medicine in Ottawa around 1968.

-In 1975 Dehejia helped the radio station CKCU-FM obtain its first broadcast license, and began hosting the radio show An Indian Morning that November.
-In 1976, he wrote "a pocket-book sized manual entitled I CanCope With Allergy", and in 1980, he published The Allergy Book.
+In 1975, Dehejia helped the radio station CKCU-FM obtain its first broadcast license, and began hosting the radio show An Indian Morning that November.
+In 1976, he wrote "a pocket-book sized manual entitled I Can Cope With Allergy", and in 1980, he published The Allergy Book.
 In a 1984 news piece, he noted his displeasure with "all the myths surrounding allergies," noting that people often misuse the term to refer to normal responses to toxins, when an allergy is defined as an abnormal response to substances harmless to most.
 Dehejia continued to engage in numerous civic and cultural activities as well, with The Ottawa Citizen noting in 2003:

-By that year, Dehehjia was regularly travelling to India, working towards earn his PhD in religion from the University of Bombay and participating in seminars.
-Dehejia was also presented with the 2003 Raja Rao Award for Literature for outstanding contributions to the literature and culture of the South Asian Diaspora.
-In 2008, Dehejia was one of five recipients of a recognition for community leadership by the Indo-Canada Ottawa Business Chamber.
+By that year, Dehehjia was regularly travelling to India, working towards earning his PhD in religion from the University of Bombay, and participating in seminars.
+Dehejia was also presented with the 2003 Raja Rao Award for Literature for his outstanding contributions to the literature and culture of the South Asian Diaspora.
+In 2008, Dehejia was one of the five recipients of a recognition for community leadership by the Indo-Canada Ottawa Business Chamber.